 The CMTS MUST be capable of being configured to enable and disable SAV.
 By default, the CMTS MUST enable SAV.
 When the SAV feature is enabled, the CMTS MUST drop any received upstream packets whose IP source address has not been assigned by the operator.
 This includes packets whose source IP address is an IP address that has been assigned to another device.
-Source IP addresses are considered assigned by the operator when they are provisioned via DHCP messaging or identified by parameters in the configuration file.31
+Source IP addresses are considered assigned by the operator when they are provisioned via DHCP messaging or identified by parameters in the configuration file.34

-30 Paragraph changed per SECv3.0-N-07.0409-1, #2 on 4/26/07 by KN.
+33 Paragraph changed per SECv3.0-N-07.0409-1, #2 on 4/26/07 by KN.

-The CM configuration file contains TLV encodings [DOCSIS MULPI 3.0] that can be used to indicate IP addresses that have been assigned by the operator, but are not issued by a DHCP server:
+The CM configuration file can contain the following TLV encodings [DOCSIS MULPI 3.0] that are used to indicate IP addresses that have been assigned by the operator, but are not issued by a DHCP server:35

 - 1. An SAV Prefix Group ID Encoding that identifies a list of prefixes configured at the CMTS; or - 2.
-A Static SAV Prefix Encoding that statically defines an IP prefix authorized for source IP addresses of upstream traffic from the CM, or - 3.
-A Subscriber Management CPE IPv4 or IPv6 Encoding.
+A Static SAV Prefix Encoding that statically defines an IP prefix authorized for source IP addresses of upstream traffic from the CM.